-Select this policy assertion as described in Adding Policy Assertions.
+Select this policy assertion as described in "Adding Policy Assertions" on page 452.

 This assertion adds a <Timestamp> element to the SOAP header of a message as defined by the OASIS WS-Security 1.0 specification.
-Usually, a timestamp is signed, as described in the Signature policy assertion.
+Usually, a timestamp is signed, as described in the "Signature" on page 462 policy assertion.

 The Time To Live attribute indicates the limit on receiver side that the timestamp is validated against.